 Barbara Rabinowitz, PhD, MSW, RN, is director of oncology for the three hospitals of Meridian Health in New Jersey.
 She works with individuals, couples and groups on psychosocial and sexual issues related to breast cancer.

-Ms. Robles-Rodriguez, a member of LBBC’s Medical Advisory Board, is an oncology advanced practice nurse at Cooper University Hospital in the division of hematology and oncology.
+Evelyn Robles-Rodriguez, RN, MSN, NPC, AOCN, a member of LBBC's Medical Advisory Board, is an oncology advanced practice nurse at MD Anderson Cancer Center at Cooper in Camden, New Jersey.

 Dr. Hope S. Rugo is a clinical professor of medicine and director of the Breast Medical Oncology Clinical Trials Program in the division of hematology and oncology at the University of California, San Francisco, Helen Diller Family Comprehensive Cancer Center.